Tuesday, 18 July 2017

 Two smiling matrons welcomed us into their little tea-room, which was sparse but freshly painted, and which also sold newspapers, bread and a few tinned and bottled supplies.
 A little plate of biscuits arrived with our coffee and was much appreciated.

-Setting off at last, we saw a defunct municipal camping ground, of which only the decrepit shower block remained, and then our destination, the four-starred Domaine M.A.E.V.E.G.
+Setting off at last, we saw a defunct municipal camping ground, of which only the wreck of the shower block remained, and immediately beyond that, our destination, the four-starred Domaine M.A.E.V.E.G.

-On their website they advertised camping, a covered swimming pool, convivial dining, take-away meals and a bar.
-In reality only the covered pool existed.
+On their website they had advertised camping, a covered swimming pool, convivial dining, take-away meals and a bar.
+We soon discovered that in reality, only the covered pool existed.

 Apart from that, it was a parched piece of waste ground with a line of mean-looking cabins along one edge.
 There was no restaurant or bar, and when the woman in charge appeared, she told us that camping was not permitted.